 - A large rimmed baking sheet provides best results.
 It allows heat to circulate and create crispy edges.

-- For extra crispy bottoms, broil them for the final minute of roasting.
+- For extra crispiness, broil for the last 2-3 minutes.
 Keep a close eye so they don't burn.

-- Store in an airtight container in the fridge for up to 5 days.
-Simply reheat at 425°F until they're heated through.
+- Refrigerator: Store in an airtight container in the fridge for up to 4 days.
 The chimichurri will keep in the fridge for a few days.
-It may brown over time.
+It will brown over time.

 Pair With These Perfect Main Dishes